AgenaRisk/api-py/README.md

 </tbody>
 </table>

+If you're planning to use Microsoft Excel to display and work with the generated .csv file, it is recommended to set the parameter `excel_compatibility` to `True` in the `export_data()` function.
+This makes sure the state names are displayed correctly as text in the Excel environment.

 ### 9.2.2 To a .json File

 If the export output is a .json file, then it will contain a list of datasets with all their fields (id, observations, results). .json output can have either inputs, outputs, or both at the same time.